CEO of French utility EDF pulls out of Saudi conference

-PARIS, Oct 23 (Reuters) - The chief executive of French state-owned utility EDF pulled out of this week’s Saudi investment conference following an international outcry over Riyadh’s admission of the death Saudi journalist Jamal Khashoggi in Istanbul.
+PARIS (Reuters) - The chief executive of French state-owned utility EDF (EDF.PA) pulled out of this week’s Saudi investment conference following an international outcry over Riyadh’s admission of the death Saudi journalist Jamal Khashoggi in Istanbul.

 “Jean-Bernard Levy will not be going to Riyadh as he has to attend a meeting of energy industry executives with the (French) president on Wednesday,” an EDF spokesman said.